-Students who do not declare majors are assigned advisers in the Undeclared Advising Center.
-Advising is provided by faculty members representing a variety of academic departments in the College of Arts and Sciences who help resolve issues that undeclared tend to encounter.
+Students who do not declare majors are assigned advisers in the Undeclared Advising Center in University College.
 Undeclared majors who have completed 45 semester hours will not be permitted to register for courses until they have declared a major.
-The Undeclared-major Advising Center is located in 106 Kinard.
+The Undeclared-major Advising Center is located in 209 Dinkins Hall.